-If you are a doctor, nurse or other health care professional you'll need to provide evidence that, in the past year, you've done training such as BLS, ILS or ALS.
+If you're a doctor, nurse or other health care professional you'll need to provide evidence that, in the past year, you've done training such as BLS, ILS or ALS.

-If you have a qualification or you have prior learning that has been accepted as an equivalent, you will still need to complete the 1st Response e-learning which covers the policies and procedures you need to know when you are a first aider at Girlguiding.
-You will need to complete this e-learning before your qualification is recorded on GO.
+If you have a qualification or you have prior learning that's been accepted as an equivalent, you'll still need to complete the 1st response e-learning which covers the policies and procedures you need to know when you're a first aider at Girlguiding.
+You'll need to complete this e-learning before your qualification is recorded on GO.

 Process for checking equivalency

-All recognised prior learning or external courses will need to be verified by your local commissioner.
-You will need to work through the 1st Response syllabus, checking that everything has been covered in your external training.
-This is a conversation based on trust, but wherever possible share your certificates with your commissioner.
+All recognised prior learning or external courses will need to be verified by your local commissioner or your region first aid verifier.
+Speak to your region about what process they currently follow.
+You'll need to send them your certificate and work through the 1st response syllabus, checking that everything has been covered in your external training.

 Buying in external first aid providers

-If you have any questions please email [email protected] who will be able to assist.
+If you have any questions please email [email protected] who'll be able to assist.